Basics · 5 min watch

 Safety note

-Never force a pull into holes that don't quite match — the screws will bend or strip.
+Never force a pull into holes that don't quite match, the screws will bend or strip.
 If spacing is off by even 1/8", you need either new holes or different pulls.

 Rather have a pro handle it?

-Same-day electrical service across San Diego County.
-A real electrician picks up.
+Licensed painters across San Diego County.
+Free in-home estimates, and a real person picks up.

 Serving San Diego County